video-db/agent-toolkit/README.md

 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
 ```

-You can visit the installation steps for `uv` [here](https://docs.astral.sh/uv/getting-started/installation)
+You can also visit the installation steps of `uv` for more details [here](https://docs.astral.sh/uv/getting-started/installation)

 ## Run the MCP Server
 You can run the MCP server using `uvx` using the following command